juelha/juelha/README.md

 ## What I'm doing:
-- 🎓 attending the 4th semester of Cognitive Science B. Sc. program at the University of Osnabrück
+- 🎓 attending the Cognitive Science B. Sc. program at the University of Osnabrück
 - 🔭 working on building a simulation program for Multi-Agent Systems
 - 🌱 learning to work with Data-oriented Design